 If just starting, an individual could consider purchasing a less expensive model with good reviews.
 If they end up liking reformer work, they can always upgrade.

-The best Pilates reformer is the one that fits the individual's needs.
-This means one that fits their budget as well as any other features required to help them meet their goals.
+The best Pilates reformer is the one that fits the individual's needs, which means one that fits their budget as well as any other features required to help them meet their goals.

-When using a reformer at home, especially when someone is new to using a reformer or the Pilates method, having an instructor to guide the workout is important.
-This can help decrease the risk of injury as well as help with better posture and alignment while doing exercises.
+When using a reformer at home, especially when someone is new to operating a reformer or the Pilates method, an instructor must guide the workout to help decrease the risk of injury and help with better posture and alignment while doing exercises.

-A Pilates reformer is not the only option available, there are many different Pilates equipment pieces that can greatly help someone's practice.
+A Pilates reformer is one of many options available; many different Pilates equipment pieces can significantly help someone's practice.
 Likely, the most important of these would be the Pilates mat.

-Having a Pilates mat at home allows the opportunity to practice any type of mat practice, including numerous core exercises to improve core strength and other body weight movements.
+Having a Pilates mat at home allows one to practice any mat practice, including numerous core exercises to improve core strength and other bodyweight movements.
 It can also be used in yoga and other fitness programs as well.

 Individuals may use Pilates props and equipment for many different reasons:

 Pilates workouts are beneficial for individuals pre and post-natal.
-During pregnancy, a common side effect is back pain due to the changes that occur to the body affecting posture.
+During pregnancy, a common side effect is back pain due to changes in the body, affecting posture.

-A Pilates fitness workout can be safe and beneficial for everyone.
-This includes individuals who have had hip replacements or knee replacements as well as those who have injuries due to sport or day-to-day activity or even chronic pain.
+A Pilates fitness workout can be safe and beneficial for those with hip or knee replacements and those with injuries due to sports, day-to-day activity, or even chronic pain.

 A Pilates workout can be modified or adjusted to meet the individual's needs.
-By using Pilates equipment, an exercise can be made safer or can protect someone from further injury or a future injury.
-This can be done at home or in the studio with a certified Pilates instructor.
+Using Pilates equipment can make an exercise safer or protect someone from further injury or future injury.
+This can be done at home or in a studio with a certified Pilates instructor.

-Many different pieces of Pilates equipment can be used during a fitness workout such as a Pilates ball, a magic circle, a foam roller, ankle weights, a reformer, or an arc barrel.
-The best Pilates equipment is that that is chosen specifically for an individual by a certified Pilates instructor.
+Many different pieces of Pilates equipment can be incorporated during a fitness workout, such as a Pilates ball, a magic circle, a foam roller, ankle weights, a reformer, or an arc barrel.
+The best Pilates equipment is chosen specifically for an individual by a certified Pilates instructor.

 Movements can be modified or enhanced by using different equipment.
-A stability ball can be used to decrease the difficulty of an exercise while a reformer can be used to increase the difficulty due to its moving surface.
+A stability ball can decrease the difficulty of an exercise, while a reformer can increase the difficulty due to its moving surface.

-Whether the Pilates method is practiced at home with a digital subscription, one-on-one with a teacher, or in a studio with other people, it is ideal to purchase at least a few Pilates props.
+Whether the Pilates method is practiced at home with a digital subscription, one-on-one with a teacher, or in a studio with others, purchasing at least a few Pilates props is ideal.

 Aside from Pilates reformers, which are undoubtedly the most popular type of equipment for Pilates, consider purchasing additional props such as foam rollers, Pilates socks for grip, a magic circle, resistance bands, and a Pilates chair.

-Owning a reformer for home fitness is certainly a viable option, but mat classes can also be practiced at home.
-In this case, a Pilates reformer is not needed, and the only prop required is a mat.
+Owning a Pilates reformer for home fitness is viable, but mat classes can also be practiced at home.
+In this case, a Pilates reformer is unnecessary; the only prop required is a mat.
 Both workouts will provide similar benefits.

 As with many fitness props, a lot or very little can be spent on equipment to get the best Pilates workout.
 The most expensive type of Pilates equipment is the reformer.

-For serious Pilates enthusiasts, having a reformer is key.
+For serious Pilates enthusiasts, having a Pilates reformer is key.